shenek/django-mojeid-auth/README.rst

 Assertion
 ---------
 You need to have a public IP and a valid ssl certificate (not self-signed).
-You can test your certificat via "openssl s_client ...".
+You can test your certificate via "openssl s_client ...".
 The procedure goes as follows:

 1) mojeID server connects to https://example.org/openid and gets addres of xrds.xml